TheEngageGroup/DOWCDOCS/README.md

 See Velociraptor.xlsx for a template.

-###3.
-Create Velociraptor Product Page in PageBuilder
+##3.
+Create Animal Product Pages in PageBuilder

 In Convio, click Content > Pagebuilder.

-## Creating the Velociraptor Profile Page
+Search for "Velociraptor" and make a copy of "wagc_Velociraptor".

+**1. Copy and save wagc_Velociraptor page**
 ![](Product_Page_1.png)

+	1. Click "Copy".

 ![](Product_page_2.png)

+	2. Name the page to read "wagc_animalname" with animalname as the name of the product you are creating.

+	3. Click Finish (all other fields will remain the same).

 ![](Product_Page_3.png)